-The Bookworm Gardens is only open during specific seasons, so we recommend visiting between May and October.
+The Bookworm Gardens is one of those Wisconsin attractions that is only open during specific seasons, so we recommend visiting between May and October.

 19. Rocky Arbor State Park

 Rocky Arbor State Park’s campground features approximately 89 woodland campsites equipped with showers and toiletries.
-Its camping grounds in the woods, one-mile hiking trail, picnic area, and play area are all available and accessible in the park.
+The wooded camping grounds, one-mile hiking trail, picnic area, and play area are all available and accessible in the park.

 The museum is devoted to circus history and contains an extensive collection of circus memorabilia.
-It also has a circus school that offers acrobatics, clowning, and other circus arts classes.
+The circus school offers acrobatic training, clowning, and other circus arts classes.

 You can also visit the library and research center that houses a collection of books, documents, and other materials related to the history of the circus.

-Along the way, you can experience the joy and excitement of being a child again as acrobats, clowns, aerial and trapeze artists, and other circus performers monkey about!
+Along the way, you can experience the joy and excitement of being a child again as acrobats, clowns, aerial and trapeze artists, and other circus performers entertain and thrill visitors.
 And don’t miss Mr. Bill’s clowning legend bringing the circus to life before your eyes.

-Definitely, a perfect place to spend a day if you’re interested in learning about America’s rich railroad history!
+This is an essential attraction if you’re interested in learning about America’s rich railroad history.

 There’s no better place to cool off and have some fun on a hot summer day than Bay Beach Amusement Park in Green Bay, Wisconsin.
 This family-friendly destination has something for everyone, from thrilling rides to delicious food so that you can refuel after a day of exploration.